commonmark/commonmark.js/README.md

 The library does not attempt to sanitize link attributes or raw HTML.
-If you use this library in applications that accept untrusted user input, you must run the output through an HTML sanitizer to protect against
+If you use this library in applications that accept untrusted user input, you should either enable the `safe` option (see above) or run the output through an HTML sanitizer to protect against [XSS attacks](http://en.wikipedia.org/wiki/Cross-site_scripting).
-[XSS attacks](http://en.wikipedia.org/wiki/Cross-site_scripting).

 Performance